FestimKrasniqi/Restaurant-Management-System-Backend/README.md

 # Restaurant Management System Backend

-Welcome to the Restaurant Management System backend repository.
-This project is built using Laravel, a PHP framework, and provides APIs to manage the various functionalities of a restaurant, including orders, bookings, menu management, and more.
+This project is built using Laravel, a PHP framework, and provides APIs to manage the various functionalities of a restaurant, including orders, bookings, menu management, and more.This project is based on distribution system course.

 ## Table of Contents